1-Archit-1/LiDAR-Bike/README.md

   `GET http://localhost:8000/project-lidar`

 - **Query Parameters**:
-  - `frame_number` (integer, required): The frame number of the image onto which the LiDAR points will be projected.
+  - `frame_number` (string, required): The frame number of the image onto which the LiDAR points will be projected.

 - **Example Request**:
   ```bash